Partners in Health and Wholeness

 - Community gardens

 - Cooking demonstrations and equipment

 - Walking trails or tracks on church grounds

-- Tobacco cessation efforts
+- Tobacco and nicotine cessation efforts

 - Exercise classes led by personal trainers or fitness instructors